 Candidates must possess the following:

-- Juris Doctor degree and a member in good standing of the California Bar;
+- Juris Doctor degree and a member in good standing of the California Bar (or pending Bar results);

 - Strong written and oral communication skills;

-Ability to read, write and speak fluently in Spanish is preferred.
+Ability to read, write and speak fluently in Spanish is a plus.

 Continuous until position is filled.